-Relations between Nigeria and Austria continue to improve, and formal diplomatic relations were established in 1962.
+Nigeria and Austria established formal diplomatic relations in the year 1962.
 The friendship that underlies Nigeria-Austria relations dates back to 1909 when Austria-Hungary opened a Consulate in Lagos.

-Austria is engaged in a frank, friendly and forward-looking relationship with Nigeria.
-Nigeria is Austria’s second-largest two-way trading partner in Subsahara Africa.
-In addition to our political and consular departments of our embassy in Abuja, we have a commercial section in Lagos fostering our commercial exchanges.
+Austria is engaged in a very friendly and forward-looking relationship with Nigeria.
+Nigeria is Austria’s second-largest trading partner in Subsaharan Africa.
+In addition to the Embassy in Abuja, there is a Commercial Section in Lagos fostering bilateral commercial exchanges.

-Austria and Nigeria worked together closely in 2010 as members of the UN Security Council and used this opportunity for an on-going consultation on international topics.
+Austria and Nigeria worked together closely in 2010 as members of the UN Security Council and used that opportunity for on-going consultations on international topics.

-Nigeria is a founding member of the International Anti-Corruption Agency (IACA) in Laxenburg.
-The Nigerian Minister of Justice signed the founding document on 30th December 2010 in Vienna.
+Nigeria is a founding member of the International Anti-Corruption Agency in Laxenburg (near Vienna).
+The Nigerian Minister of Justice signed the founding document on 30 December 2010 in Vienna.

-Thanks to the Vienna-based offices of OPEC, IAEA and UNIDO, there are regular visits of Nigerian Ministers and government officials to Austria who are using this opportunity for consultations with Austrian government officials and companies.
+Thanks to the Vienna-based offices of OPEC, IAEA and UNIDO, there are regular visits to Austria by Nigerian ministers and other government officials, who are frequently using this opportunity for consultations with Austrian government officials and companies.

 Assistance for Austrians in emergency situations